-Due to the significance of assets impacted by the Russian - Ukrainian conflict (representing 6% of Total Assets as of 31 December 2022) and the related estimation uncertainty, this is considered a key audit matter. cash flow models and agreed relevant data to Board approved business plans.
-We also assessed pricing model methodologies against industry practice and valuation guidelines.
-We performed independent valuations for selected instruments and used external source data where available.
+We evaluated pricina model methodologies against industry practice and valuation guidelines.
+We performed independent valuations for instruments selected and used external source data where available.
 We compared results of our valuations to the Group's valuations.

-We also assessed whether the disclosures in the consolidated financial statements appropriately reflect the estimation uncertainties of the Group as a result of the Russian - Ukrainian conflict and are compliant with the EU IFRSs.
+We also evaluated whether the disclosures in the consolidated financial statements appropriately reflect the estimation uncertainties of the Group as a result of the Russian - Ukrainian conflict and are compliant with the EU IFRSs.

-The Group's disclosures about its risk valuation policies are included in Note 2.6.
+The Group's disclosures about its risk valuation policies are included in Note 2.5.3.
 Financial assets at fair value through profit or loss, Note 3.4.
-Impairment on goodwill, Note 4: Macro environment, impact of the economic situation on the Group, which specifically explains the accounting policies and key assumptions used when determining the estimations and their evaluation, are detailed in Note 8 Financial assets at fair value through profit or loss, Note 9 Securities at fair value through other comprehensive income, Note Securities at amortized cost, Note 13 equipment and intangible assets, Note 35 Income taxes and Note 48.4.
-Fair value levels.
+Impairment on goodwill, Note 4: Macro environment, impact of economic situation on the Group. which specifically explains the accounting policies and key assumptions used when determining the estimations and their evaluation, are detailed in Note 8 Financial assets at fair value through profit or loss, Note 9 Securities at fair value through other comprehensive Note 10 income, Securities at amortized cost, Note 13 Property,